 But that’s not all.
-The general sense of well-being is also due to the overall social, political and economic situation of the country: the low level of insecurity, the promising economic outlook and astounding growth rate (+4,5%), as well as the healthy labour market – an unemployment rate of 3,7%, one of the lowest in Europe, compared to France’s staggering 9,7%.
+The general sense of well-being is also due to the overall social, political and economic situation of the Czech Republic: the low level of insecurity, the promising economic outlook and astounding growth rate (+4,5%), as well as the healthy labour market – an unemployment rate of 3,7%, one of the lowest in Europe, compared to France’s staggering 9,7%.
 It all adds up.

 Some companies and entire industries even have trouble finding people to fill in their positions.
 “This is why international candidates are an increasingly attractive bunch”, Kamila told me.
 When I raised the question of the language barrier, they promptly brushed off my worries: “Not speaking Czech is not necessarily an obstacle.
 Many foreign companies operate both in traditional sectors of the industry and in advanced technological fields here”.
 No wonder the number of foreigners living in the country is quickly rising, reaching almost 500.000 last year (out of a population of less than 11 million).

 Practical tips for a smooth integration

 Despite active expat communities, I remember feeling slightly lost when I first moved here.
 “Don’t give too much credit to the first contact with Czechs”, Kamila reassured me.
 “They often appear cold and distant, and it might take longer to create a rapport and build personal relationships with them.
 But it’s worth it”, she added with a smile.
 Reflecting on my own experience, I had to admit that she was right.